pironim/yummy_mummy/README.md

        .erb.js
        .haml.coffee
 ```

      static analysis for plain text..
      well maybe plain text is easy to find quoted or not depends on language

-   5. problems above but against three different locales(files)
+5. Problems above but against three different locales(files)
      how to compare en, pl, es, ru and show results!
      complex comparison
      can be divided into several pieces - one to one
      and find all combinations and compare results..
      kind of diff. (server page - yard has server and we can have it)

 6. Another small problem for reviewer - sort in the same way
      or resort existing locale to match specific..
      It can be usefull if you want to review it with your eyes
      another task resort locale like specific one(at least existing keys)